nain415/td2/README.md

 <img src=https://user-images.githubusercontent.com/78244259/183784327-d59589e8-f450-4ed3-b1f2-a70e787a96dc.png>
 </p>

 After much contemplation and some research, I've arrived at this schema involving two one-to-many relationships.
-Designing it in this manner greatly eases the burden of developing SQL queries because the Join clauses are quite simple; those queries are also blazing fast: queries involving hundreds of thousands of records take *milliseconds*, such as queries ran on on the Player table.
+Designing it in this manner greatly eases the burden of developing SQL queries because the Join clauses are quite simple; those queries are also blazing fast: queries involving hundreds of thousands of records take milliseconds, such as queries ran on on the Player table.

 ##### Choosing Interesting Questions

 Choosing interesting questions that naturally involve disparate SQL techniques is another challenge for my presentation.
 The questions that arise from the data are both influenced by my experience playing the game Legion TD 2 and SQLzoo's website, which is a website that contains various SQL tutorials.
-I credit the tutorial-writers at SQLzoo for having given me some direction for the techniques I can portray in my queries.
+I credit the tutorial-writers at SQLzoo for having given me some direction for the techniques I portray in my queries.

 ##### Dealing with Legacy Data from the API and 504 Errors!